The Schulich School of Medicine & Dentistry Admissions Office has moved to our new location in the Health Sciences Addition H103.

 The Class of 2018 will be selected during the 2013-14 application cycle.

 - In order to be considered competitive, candidates must have achieved at least 80% or higher in two undergraduate level years by the end of the academic year prior to application.
 Past class statistics have indicated that most successful applicants have a mid to high 80s average over their two most competitive years.
-Although primary consideration will be given to the most competitive two academic years and the DAT scores, overall academic performance (consistency, trend), honors degree (if applicable), and graduate education can also be used as selection criteria.
+Although primary consideration will be given to the most competitive two academic years and the DAT scores, overall academic performance (consistency, trend) and graduate education can also be used as selection criteria.

 - Only the averages on record at the end of the previous academic year before application deadline will be considered in the current application cycle.